luckwei/chess/README.md

 # UPDATE LOG

+## 29/10/22 CASTLIN!
+As the title says!
+Might take longer till the next update!

+### Game Logic
+1. Castling is now possible!
+Logic was a tough one to implement!
+Trust me, it had 3/4 additional rules :)

+### Future developments planned
+1. To wrap things up, the promotion!
+By default Queen for now
+2. Implement checkmate if possible moves of current color == 0
+3. Implement check UI!
+Maybe implement hover UI for castling
+4. DRAWS: implement stalemate if possible moves == 0 but king currently checked
+5. SOUND?

 ## 28/10/22 Almost there...
 Game logic has been reset to normal chess, where the player can select their pieces and their moves, except.. for castling.
 UI is also slightly richer.